Home » Directory of Literary Agents – USA Literary Agents

 Biography

 Mia Vitale is a literary agent with Park & Fine Literary and Media.
 She works alongside Sarah Passick to bring big ideas and big voices to the page.
-She is equally enthusiastic about literary fiction and narrative nonfiction.
-In fiction, she loves character driven stories, stories that play with form, and dialogue-heavy narratives.
-In narrative nonfiction, she loves propulsive stories that get at the heart of specific issues, communities, histories, or individuals.
-She is also interested in books about platonic female relationships, cultural criticism, humor, pop culture, identity, urban environments, reportage, and memoir.
-She’s particularly compelled by both fiction and nonfiction that explores how we communicate (or fail to do so).
-She is especially passionate about finding new voices from historically underrepresented backgrounds.
-Originally from Chicago, she is a graduate of Harvard University and the Columbia Publishing Course.
-She was previously at The Wylie Agency.
+She is especially interested in books about communication, relationships, cultural criticism, humor, pop culture, identity, and memoir.
+She is passionate about finding new voices from historically underrepresented backgrounds.
+In fiction, she loves character driven stories and stories that play with form.

 Notes